- Nuclear installations in Germany

 Probabilistic Safety Analysis Expert Working Group

-The Probabilistic Safety Analysis Expert Working Group is convoked by the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit - BMUB) and headed by the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE.
+The Probabilistic Safety Analysis Expert Working Group is convoked by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz und nukleare Sicherheit - BMU) and headed by the Federal Office for the Safety of Nuclear Waste Management (Bundesamt für kerntechnische Entsorgungssicherheit - BfE.
 The Working Group consists of technical experts who work at

 - Expert organisations,